tardate/blog.tardate.com/_posts/2025-06-23-tua-tod-samun-prai.md

 being that I used
 [Knorr Serbuk Pati (Seasoning Powder - Chicken) from NTUC Fairprice](https://www.fairprice.com.sg/product/knorr-stock-powder-%E2%80%93-chicken-120g-308371) in place of "chicken bouillon".
 I'm not sure if these are actually similar products, but it worked just fine.
-The first time I made this, I also left out the cashews  as I didn't have any around - also works, but I can now attestt that it is better with them in.
+The first time I made this, I also left out the cashews  as I didn't have any around - also works, but I can now attest that it is better with them in.

 My ingredient list: